Bulat-Ziganshin/FastECC/RS.md

 4. Find M1>=max(N1,M) such that M1 divides p-1
 5. Extend intermediate vector of size N1 with zeroes (considered as higher polynomial coefficients) to the size M1
 6. Perform order-M1 NTT
-7. Output some M values from NTT result as ECC data
+7. Output some M values from NTT result as parity data

 In order to allow fast decoding, the M1 points employed in the second NTT should inlcude the N1 points from the first iNTT, that requires M1=k*N1.
 So, we need to correct fourth step of the algorithm: